 ASC 740 prescribes a recognition threshold and a measurement attribute for the financial statement recognition and measurement of income tax positions taken or expected to be taken in an income tax return.
 For those benefits to be recognized, an income tax position must be more-likely-than-not to be sustained upon examination by taxing authorities.
 There was not a material impact on the Company's operating results, financial position or cash flows as a result of the adoption of the provisions of ASC 740.
+During the second quarter of 2013, the Company determined that unrecognized tax positions should now be recognized.
 A reconciliation of the beginning and ending amount of unrecognized income tax benefits is as follows (in thousands):